auanauan/ThanakritMangkang/README.md

 i've been Web Developer

-* 🌍  I'm based in Bangkok, Thailand
+* 🌍  I'm based in ChiangMai, Thailand

 ---